deep-entertainment/safehouse/design/gdd.md

 #### Morning

-*MARJORIE* and *CALVIN* sit and eat breakfast. *REBECA* is at the now open cupboard in the living room. *CALVIN* tells her to join them, to which she reluctantly agrees to.
+[[marjorie]] and *CALVIN* sit and eat breakfast. *REBECA* is at the now open cupboard in the living room. *CALVIN* tells her to join them, to which she reluctantly agrees to.
 She leaves the cupboard open.

-As they are eating, *MARJORIE* tries to grill *REBECA* to find out wether she tries to scare her.
+As they are eating, [[marjorie]] tries to grill *REBECA* to find out wether she tries to scare her.
 At the same time, *REBECA* tries to test Calvin to find out more.
 They get into an argument. *CALVIN* gets in between them and something he says triggers something in *REBECA*, so she backs off and tells him that she will go shopping and leaves (the cupboard is still open)

-After breakfast, *MARJORIE* again takes the dishes to the kitchen.
+After breakfast, [[marjorie]] again takes the dishes to the kitchen.
 She wonders why the supplies seem to be fully stocked.

 In the trash she finds a make-up brush.